 STEVENS PASS, Wash. — Well-equipped and familiar with the terrain, about a dozen expert skiers were making their way through a foot-and-a half of fresh snow when an avalanche hit them in an out-of-bounds area near a popular Washington ski resort.

 Three men were killed Sunday when they were swept about a quarter-mile down a canyon, and a fourth skier caught up in the slide was saved by a safety device, authorities said.
 The large group had split into three smaller groups before the avalanche, but all the backcountry skiers were buried to some extent.
-Those who were able to free themselves rushed to dig out the victims and unsuccessfully performed CPR on the three, believed to be in their 30s and 40s.
+Those who were able to free themselves rushed to dig out the victims and unsuccessfully performed CPR on the three.

 "Most of the people involved in this were well-known to the ski community up here, especially to the ski patrol," said Deputy Chris Bedker of the King County Sheriff's search-and-rescue unit.
 "It was their friends who they recovered."

 The Seattle Times reported that two of the victims were Chris Rudolph, the 30-year-old director of marketing for Stevens Pass, and 46-year-old Jim Jack, a judge of competitive free-skiing, where skiers perform tricks and jumps, often in the backcountry.

 The Stevens Pass fatalities were part of a deadly Sunday on Washington ski slopes.
 A male snowboarder was killed in a separate avalanche at the Alpental ski area east of Seattle, authorities said.

 The men who died on Stevens Pass tumbled approximately 1,500 feet down a chute in the Tunnel Creek Canyon area, King County Sheriff's Sgt.
 Katie Larson said.